The Lord Loves the One (That Loves the Lord): Performance

 Harrison performed "The Lord Loves the One (That Loves the Lord)" at the start of his 1974 North American tour with Ravi Shankar.
 In addition to Jim Horn, the horn players on this live version were Tom Scott and Chuck Findley.
-Consistent with his perception of an anti-stardom message in the song, Leng writes of there being an "immense [paradox]" in Harrison's attitude to this highly publicised tour, since: "here was one of the world's most famous musicians telling a leading writer from Rolling Stone that he'd 'gladly kiss it all good-bye' and purse his utterly sincere spiritual quest."
+Consistent with his perception of an anti-stardom message in the song, Leng writes of there being an "immense [paradox]" in Harrison's attitude to this highly publicised tour, since: "here was one of the world's most famous musicians telling a leading writer from Rolling Stone that he'd 'gladly kiss it all good-bye' and pursue his utterly sincere spiritual quest."

 On the first show of the tour, at Vancouver's Pacific Coliseum on 2 November, Harrison played the song following his opening instrumental, "Hari's on Tour (Express)".
 In Rolling Stone, Ben Fong-Torres began his feature article with the words "Holy Krishna!
 What kind of an opening night for George Harrison is this?", before writing of Harrison's performance of "The Lord Loves the One": "he sang off key, and the voice, in its first flight, instantly sounded tired."
 With Shankar's segments having been poorly received, Harrison then reworked the show's setlist, with the result that "The Lord Loves the One" and another Material World track, "Who Can See It", were dropped for the rest of the tour.
 Leng writes of the song's removal as "a fate the heavy-funky arrangement did not deserve", and Eder similarly considers that "The Lord Loves the One" belonged at "the heart" of any Harrison concert setlist.

 Later on during the West Coast leg of his 1974 tour, Harrison donated the profits from one concert to the Haight-Ashbury Free Medical Clinic in San Francisco.
 As recorded in Fong-Torres's article, Harrison then visited the clinic and sang the chorus of "The Lord Loves the One" to the grateful staff, as a way to illustrate his point: "Don't thank me ... it's something else over us that acts through people like me.
 I'm just an instrument."